furyolo/StockAIvo/memory-bank/decisionLog.md

   - **Decision:** Used PowerShell's `Start-Job` for background execution and `Invoke-WebRequest` for API calls to ensure compatibility with the Windows environment.
   - **Observation:** Increased sleep time to 10 seconds to allow the server to initialize before sending requests.
   - **Issue:** Identified a `502 Bad Gateway` error from the `technical_analyst` agent, indicating a problem with a downstream service.

+---
+### Decision (Debug)
+[2025-07-02 15:28:22] - [BugFix: Resolve `TypeError` in `StockChart.tsx` due to `lightweight-charts` typing issue]

+**Rationale:**
+The application was throwing a runtime error `TypeError: chartRef.current.addCandlestickSeries is not a function` in the `StockChart.tsx` component.
+The root cause was determined to be incorrect or mismatched TypeScript type definitions for the `lightweight-charts` library (v5.0.8), which caused the TypeScript compiler to believe that the `addCandlestickSeries` and `addHistogramSeries` methods did not exist on the `IChartApi` interface, even though they likely exist on the actual JavaScript object at runtime.
+The secondary cause was the incorrect API usage pattern for setting series options, which is a breaking change in v4+ of the library.

+The fix involves two main parts:
+1.  **Bypass Type Checking:** Use a type assertion (`as any`) when calling `addCandlestickSeries` and `addHistogramSeries`.
+This tells the TypeScript compiler to ignore the faulty type definitions and trust that the methods exist at runtime.
+2.  **Correct API Usage:** Refactor the series creation logic to align with the `lightweight-charts` v4+ API.
+Instead of passing all options directly to the `add...Series` method, the series is created without options, and then `applyOptions` is called on the newly created series object to set its visual properties.

+This combined approach resolves both the compile-time type errors and the underlying runtime error while aligning the code with modern library standards.
+Additionally, the component's parent page (`page.tsx`) was modified to use `next/dynamic` to import the chart component, preventing potential SSR-related issues.

+**Details:**
+- **File:** `frontend/src/components/StockChart.tsx`
+  - **Change:** Wrapped `chartRef.current` with `(chartRef.current as any)` before calling `addCandlestickSeries` and `addHistogramSeries`.
+Separated series creation from option application using `.applyOptions()`.
+- **File:** `frontend/src/app/page.tsx`
+  - **Change:** Replaced the static import of `StockChart` with a dynamic import using `next/dynamic`, with `ssr: false`.

+---
+### Decision (Debug)
+[2025-07-02 16:02:00] - [BugFix: Correct Invalid DOM Structure in Root Layout]

+**Rationale:**
+The application page at http://localhost:4222/ was blank.
+The root cause was identified as an invalid DOM structure being generated by the `RootLayout` component in `frontend/src/app/layout.tsx`.
+This component was rendering its own `<html>` and `<body>` tags.
+In a Vite-based single-page application, these tags are managed by the main `index.html` file, and React components should only render content *inside* the `<body>`.
+Rendering nested `<html>` tags is invalid HTML and causes modern browsers to fail to render the page correctly.
+The fix is to remove these tags from the React component, ensuring it only renders the `<Outlet />` for its child routes within a React Fragment.

+**Details:**
+- **File:** `frontend/src/app/layout.tsx`
+- **Change:** Removed the `<html>` and `<body>` tags from the `RootLayout` component's return statement, wrapping the `<Outlet />` in a React Fragment (`<>...</>`).